bravobike/validated_struct/README.md

 You have to add `strip_beams: [keep: ["Dbgi"]]` in your release config in root > mix.exs > &project/0 > releases > <release_name>

+## Generators

+There is a library, that adds stream data generators to validated struct.
+It can be found at [hex.pm](https://hex.pm/packages/validated_struct_generators).